Documentation Index

 Scan Phases

 Choose which stages of ZeroPath’s analysis should see this context.
-By default, context is available to all phases.
+By default, all phases are selected.
 Select specific phases when your context is only relevant to a particular type of analysis.
+In the dashboard, these appear as checkboxes under Advanced Settings.
 ZeroPath’s scan pipeline runs through several phases.
 When creating context, you can select one or more of these to control when your context is applied:| Phase | What ZeroPath Is Doing |

 |---|---|